Elmanzalawy/venture/README.md

 ## Users should be able to delete their posts.
 ## Users can use a search function to find certain posts.
 ## Users should be able to edit their posts and comments.
-Users should be able to upvote / downvote posts and comments.
+## Users should be able to upvote / downvote posts.
-Users must receive notification of upvotes / comments / replies.
 ## Admin must be able to delete posts and comments